Design map-based visualizations

 There is still a lot to learn about differential privacy and its value for health GIS.
 This is an area for you to be aware of because you may already be consuming census data that's been shared using this method and because there may be tools that enable this technique in your own geospatial work.

-To learn more about the impact of differential privacy on 2020 U.S. Census data, see the June 2022 Esri methodology report, as well as this handbook on disclosure avoidance from the U.S. Census Bureau.
+To learn more about the impact of differential privacy on 2020 United States Census data, see the June 2022 Esri methodology report, as well as this handbook on disclosure avoidance from the United States Census Bureau.

 One tutorial cannot cover every situation.
 In this tutorial, you learned how to think spatially about the problem and consider the advantages and drawbacks of various methods.
 No matter what techniques you use as you work with protected health information, think carefully and check with your internal organizational guidelines to stay aligned and stay safe.